Here are some of the questions we get asked by leaders. If your question isn't answered here then please do get in touch.

 Talking to groups

-- The DVD is also a great conversation starter in small groups - if your young people have been before, they can share their experience; if not, you can ask young people to describe what their ideal Venture would be.
+- The video is also a great conversation starter in small groups - if your young people have been before, they can share their experience; if not, you can ask young people to describe what their ideal Venture would be.

 - Parents may not know how much their children can gain from a Venture.
-You might organise a 'Parent's Evening', or arrange for the DVD to be shared amongst families who might be interested.
+You might organise a 'Parent's Evening', or arrange for the video to be shared amongst families who might be interested.

 - If you can organise an evening youth event or even a service in the style of a Venture, that would be fantastic.
 A Venture leader is a great help with this.